wagiminator/ATmega-EEPROM-Programmer/README.md

 - Design Files (EasyEDA): https://easyeda.com/wagiminator/y-atmega-eeprom-programmer

 # Hardware
 The heart of the EEPROM programmer is an ATmega8 microcontroller.
-The address bus of the EEPROM (up to 15 bit) is controlled via two 74HC595 shift registers using hardware SPI @ 8 Mbps.
+The address bus of the EEPROM (up to 15 bit) is controlled via two daisy-chained 74HC595 shift registers using hardware SPI @ 8 Mbps.
 The data bus is controlled directly via the pins of the ATmega.
 Address and data bus are simultaneously driven to achieve the maximum data transfer rate.
 The data connection to the PC runs via the hardware UART interface of the ATmega transfering the data in binary format with up to 1 Mbps.
 A CH330N (or CH340N) converts the serial data for USB 2.0.

 # 28C64B and 28C256 EEPROMs
 This EEPROM is a high-performance electrically erasable and programmable read-only memory.
 The device offers access times to 150 ns with power dissipation of just 440 mW.
 When the device is deselected, the CMOS standby current is less than 200 μA.